Dupinder121/Dupinders-LAB/README.md

 # NETWORKING

-This repository is my personal networking playground — a space to explore, practice, and document networking concepts, protocols, and hands-on experiments.
+This repository is my personal networking space for documentation on projects, hands-on implementation, and theoretical concepts.
-It is intended solely for educational use and self-learning, not for production deployment.
+It is intended only for educational and documentation purposes, not for production environments.

 ---